lextudio/sharpsnmp_docs/pro/support/purchase.rst

 You can purchase extra commercial support contracts by contacting `LeXtudio Inc.`_, or via the Stripe link below:

-.. important:: The sample projects are not covered by bugfix support.
+.. important:: The free sample projects are not covered by bugfix support.

 .. raw:: html